 1.9 million seek jobless aid even as reopenings slow layoffs

+The total number of people who are receiving jobless aid rose slightly to 21.5 million, down from a peak of nearly 25 million two weeks ago but still at a historically high level.
+It shows that scattered rehiring is offsetting only some of the ongoing layoffs with the economy mired in a recession.
+Thursday's latest weekly number from the Labor Department is still more than double the record high that prevailed before the viral outbreak.

-The diminishing pace suggests that the job market meltdown that was triggered by the coronavirus may have bottomed out as more companies call at least some of their former employees back to work.
+Still, the number of people who applied for benefits last week marked the ninth straight decline since applications spiked in mid-March.
+The job market meltdown that was triggered by the coronavirus may have bottomed out as more companies call at least some of their former employees back to work.

-The total number of people who are now receiving jobless aid rose only slightly to 21.5 million, suggesting that rehiring is offsetting some of the ongoing layoffs.

-Though applications for benefits are slowing, the latest weekly number is still more than double the record high that prevailed before the viral outbreak.
-It shows that there are limits to how much a partial reopening of the economy can restore a depressed job market mired in a recession.
+Many economists said they were disappointed, though, that the number of first-time applications for jobless aid and the total number of people receiving benefits remain so high.
+And 15 states still aren't reporting the number of self-employed and contract workers who have applied for aid, meaning that the data is incomplete.

+“The big question is whether millions are still filing for unemployment due to separations that happened awhile ago or because of separations still happening today,” said Adam Ozimek, chief economist at Upwork.
+“The latter is far more problematic” because it would point to ongoing business closures and cutbacks.

 With all states in the process of gradually reopening for business, more consumers are starting to return to restaurants, stores and hair salons.
 That trend has boosted consumer spending from exceedingly low levels and has likely encouraged some companies to hire again.